Online matching games in bipartite expanders and applications: Introduction

+\begin{remark*} The objective in the game is different from the extensively studied dynamic and online matching problems in the literature, in which the graph is not fixed and the request consists of a left node with its edges (adversarially chosen).
+In dynamic matching, matches may be revoked.
+In both areas, the objective is to maintain a matching for as many active requests as possible, see for example~\cite{hen-kha-pau-sch:c:dynamicmatching,williams:c:dynmatching}.
+Our definition is incomparable to this.
+On one side, the definition is weaker because the graph is fixed and known to the players.
+On the other side, it is stronger because we require a matching for all requested nodes and we may not change previously assigned matches.
+See~\cref{sec:relatedWork} for more related results. \end{remark*}

-Feldman, Friedman, and Pippenger~\cite[Proposition 1]{fel-fri-pip:j:networks} (see~\Cref{s:slowmatch}) have shown that if a graph $G$ has $1$-expansion up to $K$, then it has dynamic matching up to $K$ with \overlap $3$.
-It follows that a graph $G$ as above can be converted into a graph $G'$ that has standard dynamic matching up to~$K$ by making $3$ clones of each right node.
-Unfortunately, the procedure for making a matching assignment runs in time exponential in $K$.
-An important open question from~\cite{fel-fri-pip:j:networks} is to find a variant of their result with an efficient matching algorithm.
+Feldman, Friedman, and Pippenger~\cite[proposition 1]{fel-fri-pip:j:networks} have shown that if a graph has $2$-expansion up to~$2K$, then it has online matching up to~$K$.
+By a similar argument, $1$-expansion up to~$K$ implies online matching up to~$K$ with load~$3$, see~\cref{s:slowmatch}.
+Unfortunately, matches are computed in time exponential in~$K$.

+In applications, parameters $N$ and $K$ are given, and a graph is needed with left size $N$ and online matching up to $K$.
+It is desirable that the graph has: